 In a very small number of people, back problems are caused by a serious condition such as cancer, inflammatory problems, infection, fracture or compression of the nerves in the spine.
 However this is rare, and your doctor will check for these causes.

-Signs and symptoms of back pain
+What are the signs and symptoms of back pain?

 Movement of your torso may be limited by back pain.
 There may also be tenderness when pressure is applied to the joints of the spine.
 Reduction of reflexes, strength and sensation in the legs can be a sign of nerve compression.